-a place which is free from commercialization of tourism unlike other hill stations.
-Palampur means a abundance of water and this one hill station where you will find abundance of water.
+Palampur a place that is free from the commercialization of tourism, unlike other hill stations.
+Palampur means an abundance of water and this one hill station where you will find an abundance of water.

 Palampur is situated at the height of 4000ft above sea level.
 It is a small green hill station which is full of nested pine trees.

-In 19th century Dr. Jameson introduced Palampur to the world as Tea Capital of Northwest India.
-The kangra and Palampur tea holds a significant position in the Tea market.
+In the 19th century, Dr. Jameson introduced Palampur to the world as Tea Capital of Northwest India.
+The Kangra and Palampur tea holds a significant position in the Tea market.